yev-ai/demo-post-fixes/README.md

   - Many other things are 150%+ faster than Node
 - React 19
 - Redux 9.2
-  - Set up to persist language and theme preferences
+  - Set up to persist and SSR UI state (theme, language) preferences.
-  - These are both done under "uiState" which we will use for:
-    - API connection to server for dynamic UI rendering updates
-    - Stream/WebSocket connection to server for LLMs via [RTK](https://redux-toolkit.js.org/rtk-query/overview)
+    - This uses dynamic client/server imports and cookie storage.
 - ShadCN UI with:
   - TailwindCSS 4
   - Theme Switcher